imjoy-team/ImJoy/docs/docs/api.md

 ```

 ## `api.getAttachment(...)`
-You can store any text data such as base64 encoded images, code and json in the `<attachment>` tag, for example if you have the following tag in the plugin file:
+You can store any text data such as base64 encoded images, code and json in the `<attachment>` block, for example if you have the following attachment block in the plugin file:
 ```
 <attachment name="att_name">
 </attachment>